Superintendent Dave Costantini

 Here, Dave spearheaded the Service's Intelligence, Guns and Gangs, Human Trafficking, Drug Trafficking, and Organized Crime strategies.
 He has experience in Joint Force Operations and has participated in numerous provincial committees, working groups and joint management teams.
 As a member of the Overdose Coordination Group, Dave has led initiatives to address the opioid epidemic.

-Dave prioritizes continuing education and will receive an Honours Bachelor of Arts Degree in Policing from Wilfrid Laurier University later this year.
-A graduate of Niagara College of Applied Arts and Technology’s Law and Security Administration Program, Dave was promoted to Superintendent in April 2024, tranferring to his current role as Commander of 2 District (Oakville).
+Dave prioritizes continuing education and, in 2025, received his Honours Bachelor of Arts Degree in the Faculty of Human and Social Sciences from Wilfrid Laurier University.
+A graduate of Niagara College of Applied Arts and Technology’s Law and Security Administration Program, Dave was promoted to Superintendent in April 2024.
+He was the Commander of 2 District (Oakville) before transferring to his current role as the Commander of 3 District (Burlington).

-Dave is committed to the Community Safety and Well-Being Plan and ensuring the safety and security of all those who live, work, play and visit the Region of Halton.
+Dave is committed to the Community Safety and Well-Being Plan and to ensuring the safety and security of all who live, work, play, and visit the Region of Halton.

 Inspector Dwayne Perron